LeoDog896/student-schedule/README.md

 We use [SurrealDB](https://surrealdb.com/) for our database.
 To debug it, feel free to use [surrealist](https://surrealist.app/).

+We require the `--allow-guests` capability to serve some of our public endpoints.

 ### Quick Start

 Start up the web server: